- Download our Moving to the USA Guide (PDF)

 Permanent residence in the USA

-To stay permanently in the US, expats will need to acquire a Permanent Resident Card, otherwise known as a Green Card.
+To stay permanently in the US for work purposes, you’ll need to acquire a Permanent Resident Card through one of the employment-based categories.
 Expats moving to the US permanently for work or investment purposes will fall into one of the following tiers:

 Useful links